animlbook/AnIML/book_source/source/classification/bias_fairness/index.md

 In this graph, we can actually still see the truth of Northpointe's claim.
 Within each category (low/high), the proportion that reoffended are the same regardless of race.
 But the fact that a larger shade of "Did not reoffend" (dark blue) are labeled High Risk for Black people is Propublica's claim of bias.

 So how can both actually be right?
 Well, as we will see later in this chapter, defining notions of fairness can be a bit tricky and subtle.
-As a bit of a spoiler for the discussion we will have over this chapter and next, there will never be one, right, algorithmic answer for defining fairness.
+As a bit of a spoiler for the discussion we will have over this chapter, there will never be one, right, algorithmic answer for defining fairness.
 Different definitions fairness satisfy different social norms that we may wish to uphold.
 It's a question of which norms (e.g., non-discrimination) we want to enshrine in our algorithms that is the important discussion to be had, and that requires people with stakes in these systems to help decide.
 Our book, can't possibly answer what those decisions should be in every situation, so instead, we are going to try to introduce the ideas of some possible definitions of bias and fairness and talk about how they can be applied in different situations.
 This way, you have a set of "fairness tools" under your toolbelt to apply to the situation based on what you and your stakeholders decide are important to uphold in your system.

 ## Bias